OsgoodSchlatter/fhe/README.md

 ## Authors: Eloi Besnard, Tiphaine Henry

 Can perform addition, subtraction, multiplication and division with homomorphic encrypted data using TFHE library.
+See more explaination on my work at https://www.osgood-on-the-web.ml/cryptography/1.
+See more explaination about FHE at https://www.zama.ai/post/tfhe-deep-dive-part-1.

 ## Usage